Hjh233/starter-hugo-research-group/content/publication/asymmetric-aminomethylative-etherification-of-conjugated-dienes-with-aliphatic-alcohols-facilitated-by-hydrogen-bonding/index.md

   - Hanmin Huang
 doi: 10.1021/jacs.1c06144
 publication: "Journal of the American Chemical Society "
-abstract: "we report the development of an additive-free, palladium-catalyzed asymmetric aminomethylative etherification of conjugated dienes that enables the efficient, asymmetric O-allylation of primary and secondary aliphatic alcohols as well as water. "
+abstract: The asymmetric construction of allylic C–O bonds with primary or secondary aliphatic alcohols remains a substantial challenge in Pd-catalyzed allylation chemistry.
+Here, we report the development of an additive-free, palladium-catalyzed asymmetric aminomethylative etherification of conjugated dienes that enables the efficient, asymmetric O-allylation of primary and secondary aliphatic alcohols as well as water.
+Mechanism studies revealed that the hydrogen-bonding interaction between the alcohol and the in situ introduced aminomethyl moiety is critical to facilitate the nucleophilic addition of the alcohol to the π-allylpalladium species, which opened up the possibility of using aliphatic alcohols and water as nucleophilic substrates.
+  This reaction tolerates a broad range of functional groups and shows remarkable regioselectivities and uniformly high enantioselectivities, which provides a direct and rapid approach to optically pure allylic 1,3-amino ethers and 1,3-amino alcohols from simple starting materials.
 draft: false
 featured: false
 tags: